Jordi-Llorens/computing-brushup-21/helloworld.md

 ### Next Steps

-Once you've completed the above assignment, you can move on to the [Github Classroom Exercises](./classroom).
+Once you've completed the above assignment, you can move on to the [Bash Tutorial](./bash).